Thank you all of you who've got in touch with useful resources to share with each other.

 In addition, the Children and Young People Services Committees have great tips and links for children's wellbeing while we work together to stay safe and well.
-Some examples of how they are communicating Covid19 information in their communities can be found here.

 The Children's Rights Alliance website will also be updated with links and information with regard to the resources that our members have created and are available to all Barnardos’ have launched a dedicated telephone and email support service to provide advice to parents on a wide range of issues that may have come up during this time.
 This service will be staffed by Barnardos project workers who are trained professionals.
 You can make contact with this service by phoning 1800 910 123 between 10.00am and 2.00pm Monday to Friday or by emailing email@example.com.
 Some resources to support children and adults around anxiety, worry, stress, and fears; including specific Covid (updated on a very regular basis)

 Resources for talking with children about Coronavirus can be found at https://www.childrenscommissioner.gov.uk/coronavirus/

 The Children and Families Special Interest Group (SIG) have an article on Challenges for

 Children and Families in Time of Containment, Quarantine, and Isolation: An Irish Perspective available on the downloads section of this page.

 The Dublin Children and Young People’s Services Committees have developed a directory of Covid-19 wellbeing resources accessible at https://www.dublincypscdirectory.ie/